Skip To Main Content

 The Texas A&M/Aegis Aerospace Multi-Use Space Platform Integrating Research & Innovative Technology (TAMU-SPIRIT) is a first-of-its-kind Texas A&M branded low-Earth orbit research platform to be flown aboard the International Space Station (ISS).
 It is a unique resource that can accommodate a wide range of experiments and samples for Texas A&M System faculty, researchers and students.

-The facility, a partnership between Texas A&M University and Aegis Aerospace, will provide experiment space on the Express Logistics Carrier 3 on the ISS for activities such as in-space research, testing, advanced materials manufacturing, robotics testing, space surveillance and tracking technologies.
-Texas A&M researchers will have exclusive priority rights to send science, engineering and technology experiments to be installed on the TAMU-SPIRIT Flight Facility.
+The facility, a partnership between Texas A&M University and Aegis Aerospace, will provide experiment space on Express Logistics Carrier 3 on the ISS for activities such as in-space research, testing, advanced materials manufacturing, robotics testing, space surveillance and tracking technologies.
+Texas A&M System researchers, facult and students will have exclusive priority rights to send science, engineering and technology experiments to be installed on the TAMU-SPIRIT Flight Facility.

-For more information about TAMU-SPIRIT capabilities that will help you to start planning your TAMU-SPIRIT flight experiment, please contact TAMU-SPIRIT@tamu.edu.
+For more information about TAMU-SPIRIT capabilities that will help you to start planning your TAMU-SPIRIT flight experiment, check the Resource links below or contact TAMU-SPIRIT@tamu.edu.

 Proposal Submission